michaelkamprath/ambasat1-flight-software/satellite-software/README.md

 TBD

 ### Command Request Downlinks
 In normal operations, the AmbaSat is not intended to be regularly sent commands to change how it operates.
 However, the ability to alter operational parameters of the satellite will be enabled using the TTN downlink abilities.
-To enable command downlinks, the AmbaSat must use the hardware configuration that enables downlinks to be recieved (see Hardware Configuration above).
+To enable command downlinks, the AmbaSat must use the hardware configuration that enables downlinks to be received (see Hardware Configuration above).

 The command will consist of at least 1 byte.
 This byte will be split into the high and low 4 bits.
 The high 4 bits will represent the actual command, and the low fit bits will represent the sensor ports the command pertains to, if relevant.
 As a result, there can only be 16 commands that the satellite will recognize, and there are only 15 sensor ports the satellite can support.
 A port value of 0 for a command indicates the command does not apply to a particular sensor.
 The command can have an optional second and third byte that will contain configuration data, depending on the command.